FLCHRIS/flchris/README.md

 </div>

-Tools that I use in my day to day to develop are the following:
+Tools that I use in my day by day to develop are the following:

 <div align='center'>